The Application Process

 - Compile the necessary documentation (transcripts, letters of reference, proof of English Language Proficiency (as required) and proof of Canadian landed immigrant or permanent residency status (as required).

-- Submit payment of the OUAC fee.
+- Submit payment of the OUAC or Graduate Online Application fee.
 For the University of Guelph, your application materials must be uploaded using WebAdvisor.
 For the University of Waterloo, your application materials must be uploaded using Applicant Quest.

 - The application is reviewed and if it meets the program requirements, it is forwarded to the faculty members to ascertain their interest.
 If the application does not meet the program requirements, the applicant is informed.